dannas/dannas.github.com/TIL.markdown

 ## 24 april 2018

+I read Rico Martinis  article [How to make ANY code in ANY system unit-testfriendly](https://blogs.msdn.microsoft.com/ricom/2014/11/20/how-to-make-any-code-in-any-system-unit-test-friendly/ow) where he describes how to factor out code using what Michael Feathers refers to as seams.
+What I hadn't heard was the term [Ambient authority](https://en.wikipedia.org/wiki/Ambient_authority) which Rico uses when he refers to the seams.
+A program uses ambient authority if it only needs to specify the name of an object that it wants to perform an action on.
+The authority is "ambient" in the sens that it exists in a broadly visible environment where any subject can request it by name.

+In contrast to Ricos opinion on the the usefulness of unit-tests, there's [Write tests, not too many, mostly integration tests](https://blog.kentcdodds.com/write-tests-not-too-many-mostly-integration-5e8c7fff591c) by Kent C. Dodds that makes the case for concentrating on integration tests for the best "bang for the buck".
+In his view, there's a limiting return when you go above 70% test coverage and unit tests in particular takes a lot of time to write.
+Martin Sustrik makes similar claims in [Unit Test Fetish](http://250bpm.com/blog:40).

+##  23 april 2018

 I was designing two moderately complex state machines consisting of  roughly ten states each and I started thinking about how to verify the correctness of them.
 I can verify the correctness of an algorithm consisting of sequential, iterative and conditional statements using preconditions, postconditions, invariants and induction.
 But how can I verify the design of the state machine before I've written it?

 I read David Harels Statecharts: a Visual Formalism for Complex Systems.
 It gives suggestions on how to draw state charts that can handle more states, but it says nothing about correctness.
 I guess you just have to check case by case the transitions into the state; the transitions out of the state; and that the program won't get stuck inside the state.